Not-A-Builder/SMP-Methodology/Workflow.md

     a.
 Analysis of the prediction function (.predict) for time-series data

     b.
 Check fbprophet src code for syntax ('alpha', how the prediction is done etc)

+    The use of np.exp() is for the purpose of depicting a growth/decay in the curve.
+For more details please follow this link: https://mathinsight.org/exponential_function

 #### 2. Do analysis with minimum 4 separate methodologies for time series data analysis